The Singleton

 ---

 Kael walked Jeff three blocks west.
-The rain increased.
+The rain stepped up.
 Neither of them ran.
-They stopped at a vacant lot with a forty-foot shipping container in the middle of it.
-The container was painted matte green.
-Solar panels on the roof.
-A small copper antenna.
-A hand-painted number over the door: 1480.
+They stopped at a vacant lot with a forty-foot shipping container set down in the middle of it, painted matte green, solar panels on the roof, a copper antenna, a number hand-painted over the door: 1480.

 A voice from inside: "Who."